Tailor Brands logo

 Open a separate bank account

-Business finances should be maintained apart from personal finances for several reasons.
+Business finances should be maintained apart from personal finances so your LLC will need its own bank account..